The Problem with Follow-Up Sequences

 What if the prospect truly didn’t see my email?

-It’s possible, but rare.
-Professionals check their email inbox multiple times a day.
-If your email reached the inbox (which the 35-50 emails/day limit helps ensure), it was seen.
+Possible, but rare.
+Professionals check their inbox multiple times a day.
+If your email reached the inbox, which the 35-50 emails/day limit helps ensure, it was seen.
 No reply means the timing isn’t right, not that the email went unread.

 How do you maintain a pipeline without follow-ups?

-The pipeline is fed by the continuous flow of signals (4 per company per year).
-Instead of following up with the same 200 prospects for 3 weeks, you contact 15 to 25 new prospects every day, each identified by a fresh signal.
-The pipeline fills naturally, without forcing.
+The pipeline runs on the continuous flow of signals, 4 per company per year.
+Instead of chasing the same 200 prospects for 3 weeks, you contact 15 to 25 new prospects every day, each identified by a fresh signal.
+The pipeline fills without forcing.

 Are sequencing tools useless?

-No, they remain useful for Tier 3 (weak signals, volume).
-But for Tier 1 and Tier 2 prospects (which generate 80% of revenue), a single signal-based message is more effective than a full sequence.
+No. They’re still useful for Tier 3 prospects, weak signals, high volume.
+But for Tier 1 and Tier 2 prospects, the ones that generate 80% of revenue, a single signal-based message outperforms a full sequence.